ShuntApps/FireSafe/Assets/LIV/README.md

 2. Open `MixedRealityRender.cs` and locate `RenderNear()`.
 3. Add lines here to disable the post-processing effect on `_mrCamera.gameObject`, and make sure you re-enable them after `_mrCamera.Render()` has been called!

+### My game's output goes into split screen / looks broken with LIV active!

+Usually, this is a `SteamVR_ExternalCamera` conflict.
+We use the same config name for backwards compatibility, though this is being phased out.
+To fix, simply find all `SteamVR_Render` components and set `External Camera Config Name` to `externalcamera-legacy.cfg`.

+This will soft-disable SteamVR_ExternalCamera so that it cannot be active when LIV is, while keeping the old functionality.

 ### The namespace `Valve.VR` already contains a definition for ...

 You have two copies of the file `openvr_api.cs` in your assets.
-Delete one of them, ideally not the one in the LIV SDK.
+Delete one of them, ideally the one in the LIV SDK.
 Generally speaking, it's safe to update this file.
 You'll see compile-time errors if something significant has changed!

 ### `Valve.VR.ETrackedControllerRole` does not contain a definition for `OptOut`